-This piece was originally published here, on October 12, 2014.
+This piece was originally published in ORANGE Magazine on October 12, 2014.

 Women have always played rock and roll.
 From ‘60s wailers like Janis Joplin, to ‘70s punk legends like Patti Smith, to ‘80s guitar wizards like Joan Jett and Lita Ford, all the way to ‘90s alt-rock darlings like Courtney Love, each decade has seen some key female artists in the genre.

 Still, the fact remains that rock and roll has always been almost exclusively an all-boys club.
 For example, less than 20 percent of the bands on the most recent Warped Tour roster included at least one female.

 As for the reason why?
 That’s where it gets tricky.

 Consider the trials of some of the most renowned women of the genre.
 Chrissie Hynde struggled for most of the ‘70s to start a band before finally forming The Pretenders.
 Joan Jett’s debut album got rejected by 23 labels before she finally started her own.
 Amplify these hardships for smaller acts, and there seems to be a fair share of discrimination against aspiring female rock artists.